projectcalico/calico/getting-started/kubernetes/apiserver-preview.md

 1. Generate a private key and CA bundle using the following openssl command.
 This certificate will be used by the main API server to authenticate with the Calico API server.

+   **Note**: Please note in the following command `-addext` argument requires openssl 1.1.1 or above.
+You can check your version of openssl using `openssl version`.
+   {:.alert .alert-info}

    ```
    openssl req -x509 -nodes -newkey rsa:4096 -keyout apiserver.key -out apiserver.crt -days 365 -subj "/" -addext "subjectAltName = DNS:calico-api.calico-apiserver.svc"
    ```